stable-packages/store/README.md

 ```

+When you are bundling your package, make sure you exclude this library.

 ## How does it different with `<any store / data manager>`

 `global-store` itself is simple, in fact so dead simple that any one just starting to write program can create one.